homecoded/sucodo/README.md

 ====
 * show estimated time left for search
 * color the suspicious phrases depending on the number of search results found for it
+* FIX: omit double searches (if phrases are identical)